 These events all tend to relieve the monotony of school life and are essential to the complete development of the individual.
-The added interest of a social life carries over into the serious work. as has been proved many times, and adds force to the old, fa-"All miliar saying, work and no play makes Jack a dull boy."
+The added interest of a social life carries over into the serious work, as has been proved many times, and adds force to the old, familiar saying, "All work and no play makes Jack a dull boy."